 If you’re interested, here’s another article in memory of Victor Herbert, written by Dr. Charles Halstedand, and published in the American Journal of Clinical Nutrition.

-Anyway, an adaptation of Dr. Herbert’s proposed model is shown in the diagram below, describing the biochemical, metabolic, and clinical changes that take place as vitamin B12 repletion progresses to depletion, and finally to clinical B12 deficiency:
+An adaptation of Dr. Herbert’s proposed model is shown in the diagram below, describing the biochemical, metabolic, and clinical changes that take place as vitamin B12 repletion progresses to depletion, and finally to clinical B12 deficiency:

 In Conclusion